sunlightlabs/databuoy/README.md

 ### Do datasets need to be online for them to be in Databuoy?

 No!
-The schema allows for datasets that are not public — that way people can know about a dataset, even if they don't have access to its contents (that way, we can know that the police has a `list_of_criminals_unfit_for_public_circulation.xls` file, even if we can't see who's in it).
+The schema allows for datasets that are not public, so people can know about a dataset, even if they don't have access to its contents (that way, we can know that the police has a `list_of_criminals_unfit_for_public_circulation.xls` file, even if we can't see who's in it).

 ### How do I start?